Tau protein: Clinical significance

-Tau hypothesis of Alzheimer's disease
+Tau hypothesis of alzheimer's disease

 The tau hypothesis states that excessive or abnormal phosphorylation of tau results in the transformation of normal adult tau into paired-helical-filament (PHF) tau and neurofibrillary tangles (NFTs).
 The stage of the disease determines NFTs' phosphorylation.
 In AD, at least 19 amino acids are phosphorylated; pre-NFT phosphorylation occurs at serine 199, 202 and 409, while intra-NFT phosphorylation happens at serine 396 and threonine 231.
 Through its isoforms and phosphorylation, tau protein interacts with tubulin to stabilize microtubule assembly.
 All of the six tau isoforms are present in an often hyperphosphorylated state in paired helical filaments (PHFs) in the AD brain.

 Tau mutations have many consequences, including microtubule dysfunction and alteration of the expression level of tau isoforms.
 Mutations that alter function and isoform expression of tau lead to hyperphosphorylation.
 The process of tau aggregation in the absence of mutations is not known but might result from increased phosphorylation, protease action or exposure to polyanions, such as glycosaminoglycans.
 Hyperphosphorylated tau disassembles microtubules and sequesters normal tau, MAPT 1 (microtubule associated protein tau 1), MAPT 2 and ubiquitin into tangles of PHFs.
 This insoluble structure damages cytoplasmic functions and interferes with axonal transport, which can lead to cell death.

 Hyperphosphorylated forms of tau protein are the main component of PHFs of NFTs in the brain of AD patients.
 It has been well demonstrated that regions of tau six-residue segments, namely PHF6 (VQIVYK) and PHF6* (VQIINK), can form tau PHF aggregation in AD.
 Apart from the PHF6, some other residue sites like Ser285, Ser289, Ser293, Ser305 and Tyr310, located near the C-terminal of the PHF6 sequences, play key roles in the phosphorylation of tau.
 Hyperphosphorylated tau differs in its sensitivity and its kinase as well as alkaline phosphatase activity and is, along with beta-amyloid, a component of the pathologic lesion seen in Alzheimer disease.
+Soluble oligomeric tau species have been linked to more aggressive clinical progression in Alzheimer’s disease.
+In 2025, patient-derived high-molecular-weight tau was reported to impair complex spike bursting in hippocampal CA1 neurons and to be associated with reduced neuronal CaV2.3 expression in mouse and ex vivo models, providing a possible cellular mechanism for tau-related cognitive decline.
 A recent hypothesis identifies the decrease of reelin signaling as the primary change in Alzheimer's disease that leads to the hyperphosphorylation of tau via a decrease in GSK3β inhibition.

 A68 is a name sometimes given (mostly in older publications) to the hyperphosphorylated form of tau protein found in the brains of individuals with Alzheimer's disease.

-In 2020, researchers from two groups published studies indicating that an immunoassay blood test for the p-tau-217 form of the protein could diagnose Alzheimer's up to decades before dementia symptoms were evident.
+In 2020, researchers from two groups published studies indicating that an immunoassay blood test for the phospho-tau-217 (p-tau-217) form of the protein could diagnose Alzheimer's up to decades before dementia symptoms were evident.